 Mobile Charging – Charge your laptops and other devices for free at charging stations located throughout the airport.
+Look for the “power up” signs.
 In Terminal A, you can charge your device while grabbing a bite to eat at District Bar, Page or Reservoir.

 Observation Area – Relax on one of the Terraces on the Departures level of Terminal B or C. Terminal A offers rocking chairs to enjoy the airplane views.

 Pet Relief – The airport provides dedicated areas if you are travelling with your pet.
 Locations: Landside only – Terminal A, opposite Door 1 and 5 • Terminal B, outside the doors opposite of the South Metrorail Station entrance • Terminal C, across from the North Metrorail Station Entrance.

 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.